MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/README.md

 This project is the **foundation for a weird and beautiful simulator** where physical realism blends with imaginative rules:

-- Simulate different liquids and their atom structures.
-- Introduce gravity/time distortions based on atom counts.
+- Add fish transformation into humanoids
-- Create a user-driven sandbox with sliders, toggleable laws, and molecule mutations.
+- Introduce plant simulation and molecule harvesting
-- Possibly allow networking and players interacting with their own atom fields.

---- (ChatGPTo4 tool PR-Text X L!GhT)
+- Cinematic sequences (from atom birth to organism migration)
+- Network support with synchronized biomes
+- Dynamic species behavior per biome, including reproduction & death
+- Player influence: attract, mutate, or destroy molecules

+---

-"Ready to simulate the invisible.
+> "Ready to simulate the invisible.
 Let’s turn atoms into art."

+*(ChatGPTo4 tool PR-Text X L!GhT — Inspired by a Darwinian ocean)*